 Last year we had an absolute blast with Emily and Will during their engagement shoot.
-Here is a link to the blog post.
 We were so excited to photograph their wedding and can’t believe it’s taken us this long to share it on our blog.
 Thank you Emily and Will for doing the blog questions for us.
-Certainly one of our favourites of 2107!

 What was your vision for your wedding day?